A beginner's guide to choosing the basic architecture of your web site.

 Originally (well maybe not originally originally , but recent originally ), websites were a series of static html web pages.
 This basically means that you put together each web page as a standalone document and include some hyperlinks to link the documents together.
 All design elements (such as menus, fonts, page layouts, but not images) were contained in each page along with the content.
 Once you had one or more pages put together, you just uploaded it to the web server, and you had a website.

-My first web site was (and still is) made up of static web pages.
+My first web site was made up of static web pages, and stayed that way for over 20 years.
 On the plus side, you could have a small site of a few pages published very quickly and didn't really need to think that hard about what you may want to put on the site in the future (organization of the site), since you could just design new pages and add them whenever you wanted.
 You could even have every page look completely different from the others on the site.

 The down side of a site made up of static pages is that if you didn't spend the time up front to really plan things out, it can end up being a bit of a mess, and over time, the web evolves and you would probably like your web site to evolve along with it.
 For those of us with old static page websites, it means we need to go back and redo all the pages on the site in order to upgrade the look and feel of the site.